enthought/envisage/docs/source/extension_points.rst

         ...

-        # The 'contributes_to' trait metadata tells Envisage the Id of the
+        # The 'contributes_to' trait metadata tells Envisage the ID of the
         # extension point that this trait contributes to.
 	messages = List(contributes_to='acme.motd.messages')